italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     credential_proof=$CredentialPoPJWT

-For a non-normative example of Credential Proof of Possession see :ref:`the one provided in the prevoius section <credential_pop_jwt_ex>`.
+For a non-normative example of Credential Proof of Possession see :ref:`the one provided in the previous section <credential_pop_jwt_ex>`.

-**Step 2 (PoP verification)**: The Issuer verifies the signature of the PoP JWTs using the public key that was attested in the Digital Credential, which is the proof that the Wallet Instance owns the private keys associated with the Digital Credential.
+**Step 2 (PoP verification)**: The Issuer verifies the signature of the PoP JWTs using the public key that was attested in the Digital Credential, which is proof that the Wallet Instance owns the private keys associated with the Digital Credential.
 Therefore the Wallet Instance is entitled to request its Status Attestation.

 **Step 3 (Check for validity)**: The Issuer checks that the user's attributes are not updated by the Authentic Source or that the latter has not revoked them.
 The technical mechanisms for obtaining this information are out-of-scope of this technical implementation profile.